georgem00re/k8s-wiki-docusaurus/docusaurus/docs/kubernetes/declarative-configuration/index.md

 # Declarative Configuration

-[Kubernetes](../what-is-kubernetes) is **declarative**.
-You describe the desired state of your [containerised application](../../concepts/containerised-application), and Kubernetes constantly reconciles reality against that declaration, taking whatever actions are needed to achieve it.
+## Kubernetes is Declarative

+[Kubernetes](../what-is-kubernetes) is **declarative**, which means that you define the desired state of your system — such as which applications should be running, how many replicas they should have, and how they should be exposed — and Kubernetes continuously works to ensure the actual state of the [cluster](../architecture#clusters) matches that desired state.

+## Object Manifests

-The desired state of your application is described as a series of Kubernetes objects defined in YAML manifests.
-Kubernetes takes these object definitions and translates them into actions on the underlying cluster.
+The desired state of an application is defined using a set of Kubernetes [objects](../objects) described in YAML manifests.
+Kubernetes interprets these object definitions and takes the necessary actions to bring the cluster into the specified state.